-Level I instructors are competent in beginner and intermediate terrain and extra-small to small freestyle features, and apply the Technical Fundamentals to demonstrate techniques and tactics to their students.
-Level I instructors are able to relate their understanding of PSIA-AASI resources, including Technical Fundamentals, cause and effect relationships, phases of a turn, and ATML to help students achieve a more effective performance.
+Level I instructors are competent in beginner and intermediate terrain, apply the Technical Fundamentals to demonstrate techniques and tactics to their students.
+Level I instructors are able to relate their understanding of PSIA-AASI resources, including Technical Fundamentals, cause and effect relationships and phases of a turn to help students achieve a more effective performance.